NECA

 Treasurer, Board Member (2024-Present)

-Terra Huber (they/he) is the Paper and Photograph Conservator at the Boston Athenaeum and is a Professional Associate of the American Institute for Conservation.
-They have studied and worked in the field of conservation since 2009, earning an M.A. in Art Conservation with a concentration in library and archival objects from Buffalo State College in 2014.
-Terra has most recently worked at the MIT Libraries' Wunsch Conservation Laboratory and at the Northeast Document Conservation Center.
-They have also held positions at the Newberry Library, the Walters Art Museum, the Historical Society of Pennsylvania, and the Philadelphia Museum of Art.
+Terra Huber (he/they) is the Book and Paper Conservator at the John Carter Brown Library and the John Hay Library of Brown University.
+A Professional Member of the American Institute for Conservation, Terra has studied and worked in the field of conservation since 2009, earning an M.A. in Art Conservation with a concentration in library and archival objects from Buffalo State College in 2014.
+Terra has most recently worked at the Boston Athenaeum and the MIT Libraries' Wunsch Conservation Laboratory.
+They have also held positions at the Northeast Document Conservation Center, Newberry Library, the Walters Art Museum, the Historical Society of Pennsylvania, and the Philadelphia Museum of Art.
 As an undergraduate, Terra received a Bachelor of Fine Arts in painting, drawing, and art history from the Tyler School of Art of Temple University.
-They are a member of the Guild of Book Workers and serve on the board of the New England Conservation Association.
+They are a member of the Guild of Book Workers and the New England Conservation Association.

 Babette Gehnrich